itthinx/decent-comments/readme.txt

 = 1.5.0 =
 * Added the possibility to indicate multiple post types, so only comments on one or more post types are shown.
+* Updated the German, French and Spanish translations.
+* Added the Catalan translation.

 = 1.4.1 =
 * Updated the plugin tags.